Bloomberg-Beta/Manual/3 - Criteria for investing.md

 ##### Founder(s) and team
 + Ever do something singular?
 Record of unusual achievement
 + Best-in-the-world domain experience or punch-way-above-your-weight-class first hires
-+ Depth of commitment to the problem ("would do this for a decade, and keep going even if funding never appeared")
++ Depth of commitment to the problem ("would do this for a decade, and keep going even if funding never appeared"), especially in learning the domain
 + Would you work for the team?

 ##### Product and market